5aradise/SelfAssessment/Skills/Programming.md

   - Conditions: 🖐️ used
   - Loops: 🖐️ used
   - Assignment: 🖐️ used
-  - Regular expression: 🎓 known
+  - Regular expression: 🖐️ used
   - Interface: 🖐️ used
-  - Namespaces
+  - Namespaces: 🖐️ used
   - Call stack: 🖐️ used
   - Naming conventions: 🖐️ used
-  - Coding conventions: 👂 heard
+  - Coding conventions: 🎓 known
   - Camel case: 🖐️ used
   - Snake case: 🖐️ used
-  - Kebab case
+  - Kebab case: 🎓 known
-  - Trailing commas
+  - Trailing commas: 🖐️ used
   - Return early: 🖐️ used
   - Fail-fast
 - Types
-  - Primitive types
+  - Primitive types: 🖐️ used
-  - Reference types
+  - Reference types: 🖐️ used
-  - Type systems
+  - Type systems: 🖐️ used
-  - Strong typing
+  - Strong typing: 🖐️ used
-  - Weak typing
+  - Weak typing: 🖐️ used
-  - Duck typing
+  - Duck typing: 👂 heard
-  - Static typing
+  - Static typing: 🖐️ used
-  - Dynamic typing
+  - Dynamic typing: 🖐️ used
-  - Nominal typing
+  - Nominal typing: 🖐️ used
-  - Structural typing
+  - Structural typing: 🖐️ used
-  - Explicit typing
+  - Explicit typing: 🖐️ used
-  - Type inference
+  - Type inference: 🖐️ used
-  - Covariance
+  - Covariance: 🖐️ used
-  - Contravariance
+  - Contravariance: 🖐️ used
 - Functions
   - Signature: 🖐️ used
   - Argument: 🖐️ used